sinanuozdemir/oreilly-ai-agents/README.md

 		- **[Advanced - Evaluating Alignment](notebooks/evaluating_alignment.ipynb)** - A longer notebook doing a much more in depth analysis on how an LLM can judge agent's responses

- 	- **[Evaluating Tool Selection](notebooks/agent_positional_bias_tools.ipynb)** - Calculating the accuracy of tool selection between different LLMs and quantifying the positional bias present in auto-regressive LLMs
+ 	- **[Evaluating Tool Selection](notebooks/agent_positional_bias_tools.ipynb)** - Calculating the accuracy of tool selection between different LLMs and quantifying the positional bias present in auto-regressive LLMs.
+See the addition [here](notebooks/agent_positional_bias_tools - DEEPSEEK edition.ipynb) to test some DeepSeek models

 - **Building our own agents**